Productivity – the grim reality of how our brains work and what you can do about it

 - Handwrite your top 3 priorities each morning.
 When you catch yourself in a distraction, look at your 3 priorities to help you get back to doing what matters.

-Try this for at least 2 full days (do it for longer if it brings more awareness and productivity to your work day) – When you start checking your email, write down the time you start and the time you stop.
+Try this for at least 2 full days (do it for longer if it brings more awareness and productivity to your workday) – When you start checking your email, write down the time you start and the time you stop.
 You’ll be surprised how frequently you check your emails throughout the day and how much time you waste each time you check it.
 This activity is a great way to evaluate how bad your email habit is.
-If you dive in and out of your email so frequently and mindlessly that you don’t come close to recording all of this time.
-You have a problem.
-I suggest that a free tool called TimeCamp to help you bring more awareness to how you’re spending your time throughout the day.
+If you dive in and out of your email so frequently and mindlessly that you don’t come close to recording the time, you have a problem.
+I suggest you try a free tool called TimeCamp to help you bring more awareness to how you’re spending your time throughout the day.
 It has a timer that rests on top of the program you are working in.
 In the background, it also records every action you take on your computer.
 Even if you don’t use this all of the time, it’s illuminating to see how frequently you jump from one thing to another.